UNBREAKABLE

 Their lives change dramatically, however, when David becomes the only survivor of a massive train wreck.
 Megan, seeing it as their second chance, wants to try and make things work between them, while Jeremy now sees his father as a hero.

-But the real changes come when David meets the eccentric comic book art collector Elijah Price (Samuel L. Jackson: THE EXORCIST III, JURASSIC PARK, DEEP BLUE SEA).
+But the real changes come when David meets the eccentric comic book art collector Elijah Price (Samuel L. Jackson: THE EXORCIST III, JURASSIC PARK, SPHERE, DEEP BLUE SEA).
 Elijah, born with a rare disease that leaves his bones as brittle as glass, is convinced that David is his opposite; that he is literally unbreakable, indestructible, and has a higher destiny to fulfill.

 There are some great character interactions, especially when Jeremy and David are exploring the extent of David's supposed power together.
 Some of them are humorous or touching, while another is fraught with tension and drama.
 Sam Jackson turns in an outstanding performance as Elijah, invoking some hearty laughs and, at one point, reminding me of his "Ezekiel 25:17" bit from PULP FICTION.
 Willis also plays his character well, but Jackson steals the show.